 Applicants are responsible for submitting a complete application that documents attainment of the following:

 - Completion of a full-time, ACOE (or equivalent) accredited, postgraduate clinical residency training program having major emphasis on medical optometry, of at least one year in duration located within a Joint Commission accredited medical facility.
 Such residency training program must be affiliated with a school or college of optometry, medicine or osteopathy but need not be based at the affiliated academic body or on its campus.

 - Passage of the Advanced Competence in Medical Optometry (ACMO) specialty exam offered by the National Board of Examiners in Optometry (NBEO).
-Applicants should a) submit a copy of their exam results with their application and b) request NBEO send an official score report directly to ABCMO for verification purposes.
-Submitting scores in both manners can significantly speed up application processing time.
+Applicants should a) submit a copy of their exam results that are no older than 5 years and b) request NBEO send an official score report directly to ABCMO for official verification purposes.
+Submitting scores in both manners speeds up application processing time.

 - Valid copy of a current state license to practice optometry, with the highest therapeutic endorsements available in the state of practice of the applicant (or state license of record assigned to employing health care facility of applicant when based within a federal health care facility).